• Art Magazine

 The ceramic Christmas tree

-If you like to work with sound anyway, you could also potter your Christmas tree.
-Probably not in a size of 1.63 m, but a small fir tree shape should be easy to manufacture on a turntable.
+If you enjoy working with clay anyway, you could also make your own Christmas tree from clay.
+Probably not in a size of 1.63 m, but a small fir tree shape should be easy to make on a potter's wheel.

-This could even become a very artistic Christmas tree that beautifies the living room from November to February.
+This could even become a truly artistic Christmas tree that beautifies the living room from November to February.

 The living Christmas tree

 What could be sadder than carelessly discarded Christmas trees?
-Dietmar Pick from Zorneding, in any case, could no longer bear the sight.
-Seven years ago, the resourceful tree nursery owner implemented a revolutionary idea: a potted Christmas tree should not end up in the trash after the holidays, but instead be returned to the nursery.
+Dietmar Pick from Zorneding, for one, couldn't bear the sight any longer.
+Seven years ago, the resourceful tree nursery owner implemented a revolutionary idea: After the holidays, a potted Christmas tree shouldn't end up in the trash, but should be returned to the tree nursery.

 What began as a personal experiment has long since developed into a successful model – sustainable Christmas happiness instead of seasonal waste!